xenserver/python-libs/CONTRIBUTING.md

 pre-commit run -av markdownlint
 ```

-### Removing trailing whitepace and fixing files to have only one trailing newline
+### Removing trailing whitespace and fixing files to have only one trailing newline

 These fixers detect and fix trailing whitespace and trailing newlines in files
 to keep commits clean of adding trailing whitespace and are used in GitHub CI: